Harbertas/OS/README.md

 Then it will merge those results based on the F input (F = [-2..2]) and save them into the **Klangauskas** directory in files **F.txt**

-Then it will delete all the subdirectories from Klangauskas recursively
+Then it will delete all the subdirectories from directory **Klangauskas** recursively